AayushPaul/PopuLert-AI-Chat-Advisor/README.md

 ### PopuLert is an application that aims to evaluate occupancy levels in an establishment to eliminate wasted time and optimize personal schedules.

     Code:
-        The main implementation of PopuLert, written in Java and React JS Implementation of the Reporting System
+        The main implementation of PopuLert, written in Java and Javascript Implementation of the Reporting System
         Implementation of the Reward System
         Implementation of an AI Chatbot